QuangHaiNguyen/Oscilloscope_STM32F746/README.md

 These tools are used for developing the application
 * Microsoft Visual Studio (Graphical interface development)
 * Keil (Embedded firmware development)
-This tool is used for flasing the application
+* STM32 ST-Link Utility (This tool is used for flasing the application)
-* STM32 ST-Link Utility
 ## Flashing the application
 * Start STM32 ST-Link utility, connect the board to PC, press **Connect to the target** button
 * Drag and drop the binary file into ST-Link.
 Binary file is located in folder *Project/Oscilloscope/Binary*